 Impact on the World

-By making work more accessible to accelerate disability inclusion within industry, the demand to hire the disabled population increases as well.
+By making work more accessible to accelerate disability inclusion within industry, the demand to hire individuals with disabilities increases as well.
 This beneﬁts everyone: the disabled population themselves, businesses all over the world, and taxpayers.
-It beneﬁts the disabled population by making work a possibility that sometimes is ruled out from birth.
+It beneﬁts individuals with disabilities by making work a possibility that sometimes is ruled out from birth.
 The freedom that comes from earning an income and the sense of enriching work can contribute signiﬁcantly to one’s sense of pride and self.

 Finally, this also decreases the need for subsidization of this population.
 As stated in the introduction, the U.S. alone spends $145 billion on disability insurance.
 As technology enables people to become gainfully employed, they are not solely dependent on subsidies, thereby lowering tax expenditures and allowing the government to either lower taxes or allocate funding elsewhere.
 This also gives new workers the ability to spend that money, feeding the economy even further.